snehilsanyal/VConvIITG/README.md

 **Entry and Exit:**

 ![](https://raw.githubusercontent.com/snehilsanyal/Virtual-Presence-IIT-Guwahati/master/Entry.PNG "Entry and Exit")
-- Each buildings are accompanied by entry/exit points.
+- Each building is accompanied by entry/exit points.
 Just follow the arrows, step one pixel behind from the direction of the arrow and press the **Down Arrow**/ **'S' key** to enter the building.
 - To exit any building, follow the directions given inside the map and go towards the exit door arrow.
 - Some objects inside the environment are passable, i.e. you can pass through them easily while some objects are not passable.